 Also, asking about what crops they grow tells you what you have to look forward to and if that farmer grows the types of produce you like.
-There are a cornucopia of fruits and veggies in the world, and maybe that farmer focuses on foods that aren't your faves.
+There is a cornucopia of fruits and veggies in the world, and maybe that farmer focuses on foods that aren’t your faves.

 6. Do you use GMO seeds?